 Here, video technology can help to eliminate hazardous water pollutants in order to safeguard the health of local residents and wildlife.
 Using intelligent video analysis tools, users can remotely monitor water sources for a variety of potential issues – from floating objects and changes in water color, to illegal occupation of riverways, illegal construction, and illegal dumping of waste.
 Today’s video technology is also robust and compact enough to be installed at a variety of locations, from the water source, to river cross-sections, to river mouths.

 What’s more, to overcome any potential restrictions of working in more challenging waterside environments, video technology can be utilized in combination with other supporting technologies.
-For example, when monitoring the draining of sewage at a river mouth, users can install thermal imaging cameras into UAVs and unmanned vessels.
+For example, when monitoring the draining of sewage at a river mouth, users can install thermal imaging cameras into drones and unmanned vessels.
 This ensures the clearest view day and night, without the need to be present at the site.

 3. Preventing Wild Fires